jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 When developing games for iOS, you can choose to enable **Sign in with Apple (SIWA)**, which allows your players to authenticate using an Apple ID.
 SIWA support is integrated directly into the Rave SDK, and you can enable it using the Rave SDK or BFG SDK.

 In order to test SIWA, your game will need to include the SIWA entitlement.
-Big Fish will add the SIWA entitlement into your game during our [build and release](./build-release) process.
+Big Fish will automatically add the SIWA entitlement into your game during our [build and release](./build-release) process.

 :::warning